bjartnes/http-workshop/assignments/part_2_being_a_server/http_server_basics.md

 🗒️: As we are on both sides here, it works just as fine without the accept header and the content-type header (Try it!), but to respect the protocol we have to remember to be specific about what we ask for and we can return - we shouldn't have to guess.

-## Part 2.3 Talking to a browser
+## 🧱 Part 2.3 Talking to a browser

 We will expand more on browsers later, because browsers are very fun, but for the completeness of the examples here we will try to do a simple server that return text to a browser.
 Listen to a port, for example 10000, by ```nc -l localhost 10000 -q 0``` and then point a browser to http://localhost:10000

-Answer something along the lines of
+Answer something along the lines ofg
 ```
 HTTP/1.1 200 OK
 Content-Type: text/plain